thyme-to-code/thyme-is-money/README.md

 ## Future Updates

-- Beter reporting on earnings and tax obligations (per year)
+- Beter reporting on earnings and tax obligations
+- Break down information by year
 - Convert to Typescript
 - Create Docker container for easy use